 The Ultimate Ranch Dressing

-I had not made this Ranch dressing since 2012, so it was overdue for a remake.
-I’d been making loads of refreshing lettuce salads lately, chock full of suspicious ingredients like cucumbers, hearts of palm and artichoke hearts.
+I had not made this Ranch dressing recipe since 2012, so it was overdue for a remake.
+I’d been making loads of refreshing lettuce salads lately, chock full of suspicious ingredients like cucumbers, hearts of palm, and artichoke hearts.
 At least according to the hubby.

 It was easy enough to pick up a bottle of ranch or French dressing at the market, but I thought I’d remake this old favorite instead.
-It’s not called the ultimate ranch dressing for no reason!
+It’s not called the ultimate ranch dressing for nothing!

-I was surprised how much it tasted like the Hidden Valley brand that we all know, but better.
+I was surprised how much this buttermilk ranch dressing tasted like the Hidden Valley brand that we all know, but better.

-- Fresh herbs are imperative, but if you despise cilantro, dill will work just as well.
+- PRO–Tip: Fresh herbs are imperative, but if you despise cilantro, dill will work just as well.

 - You also must use fresh lemon juice, not from a bottle.
 The quality is so much better.
 If you have no other need for lemon, you can squeeze and freeze the rest of the juice.

 - PRO–Tip: Did you know you can easily make your own buttermilk if you don’t have any on hand?
-To make a buttermilk substitute at home, combine 1 cup milk with 1 tablespoon lemon juice or white vinegar.
-Let sit 5 minutes, then use as directed in your recipe.
+To make a buttermilk substitute at home, combine 1 cup milk with 1 tablespoon of lemon juice or white vinegar.
+Let it rest for 5 minutes, then use as directed in your recipe.